 > Residence Advisors (RA) at Graduate House build community within the residence, uphold Graduate House core values and Community Standards, provide residents with support and referrals in the event of academic and personal difficulties, respond to emergencies and critical incidents, function as mediators in the event of conflicts between suitemates, undertake programming initiatives geared towards graduate students, and help ensure the safety and security of the building and our residents.

-> Front Desk Attendants (FDA) are dynamic student leaders who are hired to provide outstanding customer service to students, parents, visitors, staff and faculty.
-FDAs work at our front desk located in the lobby of our building.
-FDAs assist residents with packages, information about fees, resources, and much more!
+> Service Desk Attendants (SDA) are dynamic student leaders who are hired to provide outstanding customer service to students, parents, visitors, staff and faculty.
+SDAs work at our front desk located in the lobby of our building.
+SDAs assist residents with packages, information about fees, resources, and much more!

 Graduate House Council